 Is vegan leather durable?

-First, the durability of vegan leather is highly correlated with the material it is made from.
-In general, vegan leather can offer comparable durability to traditional leather, but there are variations depending on the factors determining its resistance.
+To begin, the resistance of vegan leather is strongly correlated with the material it is made from.
+In general, vegan leather can offer comparable resistance to traditional leather, but there are variations depending on the resistance trigger factor.

 | Criterion | 🐄 Animal Leather | 🌿 Vegan Leather |